THE STORY BEHIND CREATING "THE MOST PROGRESSIVE ARTIST COMMUNITY AND STUDIO IN THE GUITAR WORLD"

 Fretmonkey founding members are Don Alder (winner of all top modern guitar competitions), Gary Lutton (winner of the UK-based televised competition Guitar Star), Jake Hertzog (winner of the Montreux Jazz Guitar Competition), Manan Gupta (winner of the prestigious international Lee Ritenour’s Six String Theory Competition), Travis Bowman (winner of the national Ernie Ball Acoustic Prodigy contest, and Walnut Valley - Winfield International Fingerstyle Guitar Competition), Kevin Blake Goodwin, Justin St- Pierre and Jamie Dupuis (winners of the international Canadian Fingerstyle Guitar Competition), and Ali Deniz Kardelen (Indiana Fingerstyle Guitar champion).
 Fretmonkey Records also represents acclaimed musicians like Adrian Bellue, Adam Crossman, Aaron Edward, Haythem Mohammed, Raf Qu, Oscar Mendez, Geordie Little, Anthony Troy, Joseph Lyle, Jacob Quistgaard (aka Quist; lead guitarists for the legendary Bryan Ferry), Kris Schulz, and singer-songwriter R&B sensation Tyler Sellers (winner of the junior division of the national Alchemy Singer-Songwriting competition).

-Led by the company's owner and acting President, Alicia Cotabish, Fretmonkey has emerged as the organized international community of fingerstyle guitar players and has expanded it the company's branding across the globe.
+Led by the company's owners, Fretmonkey emerged as an organized international community of fingerstyle guitar players and has expanded it the company's branding in international communities.
 In 2019, Mark Grover was named Fretmonkey Manager and Director of Community Outreach and in 2021, Sandro Norton (Portugal) was named Director of International Relations.